internet-com/micro-service-toolkit/README.md

 Have a look at the [example](https://github.com/ma-ha/micro-service-toolkit/tree/master/test) :-)

-# Files in this project
+## Files in this project
 * `service.js`: the microservice technical framework
 * `channels/inboundRabbitMq.js`: first channel plug in
 * `test/myMessageProcessor.js`: dummy microservice business logic part
-* `test/config.json`: configuration of the microservices in- and output channels and the hooked business logic
+* `test/config.json`: configuration how to connect in- and output channels to the business logic
-* `test/sendTesMsg.js`: create a test message to be processed by the MessageProcessor
+* `test/sendTesMsg.js`: create a test message to be processed by the 'MessageProcessor'

-# Run the 'MessageProcessor' test service
+## Run the 'MessageProcessor' test service
 To start this MessageProcessor micro services:

-1. start a RabbitMQ:
+1. Start RabbitMQ:
   1. `docker pull rabbitmq`
   2. `docker run -d --hostname my-rabbit --name some-rabbit -e RABBITMQ_DEFAULT_USER=user -p 5672:5672 -p 15672:15672 -e RABBITMQ_DEFAULT_PASS=password rabbitmq:3-management`
   3. Console is on `http://localhost:15672`